The Bottleneck Audit: Unblock Your Next $10K Month for $15K–$30K Operators

 If your number is significantly below the benchmark, you have found a bottleneck.

-Step 5: Calculate Potential Impact
+Step 5: Calculate Revenue Impact of Improving Each Bottleneck by 30–50%

 This is the most important step.
 It tells you which bottleneck to fix first.